 This Knitting Baby Sweater page is a continuation of the Baby sweater page where we designed a pattern for a baby sweater.
 Now lets use it for our knitting project.

 First of all, we will simplify its look to make a working sketch which is easy to use.
-I cleaned all extra information and now our pattern is ready for work.
-Here it is.
-A classical pattern for knitting baby sweater.
+Here is a classical pattern for knitting baby sweater.

-Sure it is not the only possible pattern to knit a baby sweater.
-But our goal for today is to understand the idea about knitting a sweater.
-Once you know the principal, it will be easy to figure out how to work with any kind of pattern.
+But our goal for today is to understand the basic idea about knitting a sweater.
+Once you know the principle, it will be easy to figure out how to work with any kind of pattern.
 No matter whether you are going to knit or to crochet a sweater.

 For knitting baby sweater take the yarn you like, try a few knitting needles, (use the one recommended one on the yarn label as a starting point), choose the gauge swatches you like the best and calculate gauge for every one of the three patterns necessary.